Tiznow: Pedigree

 Tiznow's sire Cee's Tizzy, who was raced by Cecilia Straub-Rubens, was one of California's most successful sires.
 At the time of his death in October 2015, he had sired 39 stakes winners and numerous California champions.
 His progeny earnings were more than $37 million.

 Tiznow's dam, Cee's Song, was also raced by Straub-Rubens.
 Cee’s Song produced nine foals by Cee's Tizzy, including Tiznow and stakes winners Budroyale, Tizbud, and Tizdubai, plus two Grade-I-stakes producing daughters: Tizso (dam of Paynter) and Tizamazing (dam of Oxbow).
 After Straub-Rubens death, Cee’s Song was purchased carrying Tizamazing for $2.6 million at the 2001 Keeneland November breeding stock sale.
 Relocated to Kentucky, Cee’s Song produced four more offspring including stakes-placed C’Mon Tiger, by Storm Cat, and his winning full sister You’re Beautiful.
 Cee's Song died in 2011 from the infirmities of old age.

-Tiznow is inbred 4 × 4 to Northern Dancer.
+Tiznow is inbred 4S × 4D to the stallion Northern Dancer, meaning that he appears fourth generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.